 The 3rd Generation Rack-Mount RDMSTM Receiver contains a built-in web server.
 The receiver's browser-based graphical user interface enables configuration and monitoring of one, or multiple, RDMSTM units on the user's network.
 While the Browser Interface works with most modern browsers, the latest version of Firefox or Chrome is recommended.
+Quasonix recommends running Firefox in Private mode or disabling caching to improve performance.
 HTML5 compatibility is required.
 The Browser Interface (BI) provides easy-to-read, real-time status information to the user, thus eliminating the need for direct access to the front panel.